dku-boanlab/sfc/README.md

 1. Create default VMs
 $ virt-manager
 - VNFs: firewall, netsniff-ng, snort-ids, suricata-ids, suricata-ips, tcpdump, NAT
-- Make sure that the NAMEs of new VMs are the same with the above ones (case-sensitive)
+Make sure that the NAMEs of new VMs are the same with the above ones (case-sensitive)

+- VM configurations
-- Use Ubuntu 16.04 (image/ubuntu-16.04.2-server-amd64.iso)
+Use Ubuntu 16.04 (image/ubuntu-16.04.2-server-amd64.iso)
-- Select 'NAT' network for the first (default) interface
+Select 'NAT' network for the first (default) interface
-- Check 'customize configuration before installation' and add two more interfaces (Network source: ovsbr0)
+Check 'customize configuration before installation' and add two more interfaces (Network source: ovsbr0)
-- During installation, statically set the IP address of the first interface (ens3) (DO NOT USE DHCP)
+During installation, statically set the IP address of the first interface (ens3) (DO NOT USE DHCP)
-- (firewall: 192.168.122.11, netsniff-ng: 192.168.122.12, snort-ids: 192.168.122.13)
+(firewall: 192.168.122.11, netsniff-ng: 192.168.122.12, snort-ids: 192.168.122.13)
-- (suricata-ids: 192.168.122.14, suricata-ips: 192.168.122.15, tcpdump: 192.168.122.16, NAT: 192.168.122.17)
+(suricata-ids: 192.168.122.14, suricata-ips: 192.168.122.15, tcpdump: 192.168.122.16, NAT: 192.168.122.17)
-- Use 'ubuntu' for the user ID of default VMs
+Use 'ubuntu' for the user ID of default VMs
-- Check 'OpenSSH server' when selecting software to install
+Check 'OpenSSH server' when selecting software to install

 - IF YOU WANT TO SAVE YOUR TIME, YOU CAN SIMPLY CREATE AND CONFIGURE ONE GENERAL VM
-- THEN, YOU CAN JUST CLONE AND RECONFIGURE IT FOR VNFS
+THEN, YOU CAN JUST CLONE AND RECONFIGURE IT FOR VNFS
-- Edit /etc/network/interfaces to change the pre-configured IP address
+Edit /etc/network/interfaces to change the pre-configured IP address
-- Edit /etc/hosts and /etc/hostname to change the hostname of the cloned VM)
+Edit /etc/hosts and /etc/hostname to change the hostname of the cloned VM)

 2. Push SSH keys to each VM in order to log it in without password
 $ util/push-key.sh ubuntu@[VM IP address]
-- (e.g., util/push-key.sh ubuntu@192.168.122.11)
+(e.g., util/push-key.sh ubuntu@192.168.122.11)

 3. Install VNF applications (run the following commands in each VM)
 $ git clone https://github.com/sdx4u/sfc